 Requirements for All Remodeling Applications

-In-state Retail or Hospital pharmacies are required to notify the Board office of plans to remodel and to obtain a permit for the remodeled pharmacy.
+In-state Retail or Hospital pharmacies must notify the Board office of plans to remodel and obtain a permit for the remodeled pharmacy.

-- Enclose remodeling fee by check or money order made payable to “State of Delaware.”
+- Enclose the non-refundable remodeling fee by check or money order made payable to “State of Delaware.”